Where to Eat, Stay, Play, and Explore in this Mountain State Town

 If you’ve heard of Berkeley Springs, West Virginia, you may know that it’s home to America’s First Spa.
 People have visited for centuries to “take the waters” and reap the healing benefits of the area’s mineral springs.
 But beyond the springs, there is so much more here to explore.
 So if a weekend of hiking, mountain biking, stargazing, and warm springs soaking is your kind of getaway, an escape to Berkeley Springs is calling you.

 The region has called us back again and again, and this time around, we visited in partnership with Travel Berkeley Springs.
 We revisited some of our favorite haunts and explored some new-to-us spots that made us fall in love all over again.
+So if you’re looking for all of the best things to do in Berkeley Springs, you’re in the right place!
 Here we’re sharing our top recommendations for planning your next visit, as well as a PTO-friendly (no-time-off-required) weekend itinerary.

 It’s downtown area, formally named Bath, is super walkable.
 However, public transportation is limited in the area, so you’ll need a car to get to and around many of the destinations we’re highlighting below.
 So, without further ado…